ianmcloughlin/emerging_technologies/assessment/assessment.md

 **Emerging Technologies**

 This assessment is an opportunity to demonstrate that you have achieved the learning outcomes for this module.
-You will complete tasks in a single Jupyter notebook, submitted in a GitHub repository created solely for this assessment.
+You will complete problems in a single Jupyter notebook, submitted in a GitHub repository created solely for this assessment.
 Start early and make consistent progress each week.
 Refer to the [FAQ](faq.ipynb) for further guidance.
 If you have questions, ask them well before the deadline.